 Gabriella is an adjunct faculty member at Suffolk University, teaching undergraduate and graduate courses on crime and justice.
-She holds a Bachelor of Science in Sociology and Criminology and a Master of Science in Criminal Justice from Suffolk University.
-Gabriella is on the Board of Directors of the International Community Corrections Association (ICCA) and in 2019 received the Inaugural “Emerging Leader” award from ICCA.
+She obtained a Bachelor of Science in Sociology and Criminology in 2006 and a Master of Science in Criminal Justice in 2009 from Suffolk University.
+Gabriella is on the Board of Directors of the International Community Justice Association (ICJA) and in 2019 received the Inaugural “Emerging Leader” award from ICJA.